At Ruston Paving, nothing is more important than the safety of our employees and those we interact with while we are on the job.

 Every employee is empowered with the ability to stop all work and make corrections on a project if an unsafe environment exists.

 Facets of Our Safety Program

 In addition to an organizational commitment to safety, Ruston Paving continues to implement many procedures and tools to promote and ensure a safe workplace.

 Top-Down and Bottom-Up Flow of Safety Ideas

-The goal of the Safety Committee is to continually promote and raise awareness for safety through discussion and outreach.
+The goal of the Safety Committee is to continually promote and raise awareness for construction safety management through discussion and outreach.
 Not to be confused with Toolbox Talks, the safety committee discusses and generates solutions for safety based on feedback from all aspects of our operation.

 The goal of safety reporting is to promote a sense of accountability within the workforce and to document safety concerns while organizing and establishing a plan of action to improve the overall safety program.
-The following are some of the reports that we utilize.
+The following are some of the tools that we utilize.

 - Safety Audits – Completed by all safety committee members once a week.
-These can be used to audit an area, vehicles and equipment or even an entire jobsite.
+These can be used to audit an area, vehicles, and equipment, or even an entire job site.

 - Safety Incident Report – Completed by those involved in or witnessing a safety incident or near miss.